rafaelcgs10/dis2025/README.md

 Our app is just a vary basic TODO list.
 We will only be able to add and visualize our TODOs.

-All the instructions here are a compilation of the [official Flask tutorial](https://flask.palletsprojects.com/en/stable/) with some additional things.
+All the instructions here are a compilation of the [official Flask website](https://flask.palletsprojects.com/en/stable/) with some additional things.
+Any information missing about Flask here is probably there.

 Let's open a terminal (use PowerShell on Windows) and navigate to a directory where we want to place our project:
 ```shell